motti-hadash/audio-analyzer-/README.md

 # audio-analyzer
-this software i made as a final work for a course called system programming. the software makes a spectrum analyzer and scope for audio input. it is writen in c language on the NI CVI developmant environment.
+i wrote this software as a final work for a course called system programming. the software makes a spectrum analyzer and scope for audio input. it is writen in c language on the NI CVI developmant environment.